My Role

 The Challenges

 While creating a new edit flow, I identified a gap in our documentation.
 Before quality assurance testing or usability testing, we needed to understand all of the branching logic in the wizard.
-This would help us ensure that the wizard was correct and would help up properly test it with Veterans.
-I created documentation that showed all of the possible question branches—which became pretty complicated!
+This would help us ensure that the wizard was correct and would help us properly test it with Veterans.
+I created flow charts that showed all of the possible question branches.
+This simplified approach made it easier for developers to understand how to create and check the flow.
+The image below shows one possible flow.

 The Solution